This post may contain affiliate links. Please see my disclosure policy for details.

 When it’s served and you open it, you’ll get a burst of flavour from inside.

 Compared to India, I found the curry to be quite dry as it didn’t come with the traditional ‘gravy’.

 But, it was still super tasty.
 The photo below doesn’t do the taste justice!

 32. Cry when you leave

 I don’t think anyone is particularly happy to leave an awesome holiday, but I was especially upset to leave Sri Lanka!

-Make sure you tick all of these things off my Big Fat Sri Lankan bucket list to get the best out of your travels there!
+Make sure you tick all of these things off my Big Fat Sri Lanka bucket list to get the best out of your travels there!

 Thanks for reading!
-If you would like to check out more posts on Sri Lanka than check out my Sri Lankan archives here.
+If you would like to check out more posts on Sri Lanka then check out my Sri Lankan archives here.